P2.TABLE of CONTENTS

 Are we repeating one of the major sins of the Sons of Israel?
 Is the America Christian Church sinning in the same manner as the ancient Hebrews and Israelites?
 Have we followed God's commandments by "doing right in the sight of the Lord" while at the same time also giving reverence to what is not of God by (symbolically) "burning incense on the high places" to Israel & modern Judaism?
 (1 Kings 22:43, 2 Kings 12:2-3, 2 Kings 14:3-4).

-Has the American Christian Church created a Jewish identity that does not exist in God's word, and then filtered our theology through these lies?
+Has the Western Christian Church created a Jewish identity that does not exist in God's word, and then filtered our theology through these lies?

 Have we embraced and welcomed the Spirit of anti-Christ into the Church then given it our approval, respect and reverence?

-It certainly appears so.
 Just try to correct your Pastor or fellow Christian by pointing out the truth about Israel or Judaism and see what happens.
-But be warned, you will be threatening an entrenched idol of the modern American Christian Church, therefore, in most cases, the truth you present will not be openly embraced or accepted.
+But be warned, you will be threatening an entrenched idol of the modern Western Christian Church, therefore, in most cases, the truth you present will not be openly embraced or accepted.